mmarbout/Tuto_MetaTOR/README.md

 metator pipeline -v -F -i 10 -a Tuto_MetaTOR/assembly_Tuto.fa -1 /opt/metagenomics/tp3/MM11_lib5_for.fastq.gz -2 /opt/metagenomics/tp3/MM11_lib5_rev.fastq.gz -o Tuto_MetaTOR/test1/
 ```

 MetaTOR will provide you with various metrics about the whole pipeline.
 It will also generate different files necessary for downstream analysis.
+You will also find a log file in the output directory containning the different informations.

-you can restart the pipeline by varying the number of iterations of the louvain algorithm (from 1 to 25 for instance) or by performing each step independently.
+you can restart the pipeline by varying the number of iterations of the louvain algorithm (from 1 to 20 for instance) and observe how the number of MAGs evolve depending on the number of iterations.
+Be carefull to provide a different output directory.

 ## Output files

 As we have launch the pileine without the checkM validation, the output files are not complete.
+MetaTOR use checkM to validate MAGs and to select MAGs that need to be cleaned through a recursive process of the algorithm.
+Indeed, in very large network (which is not the case here), the algorithm suffer from resolution limits and need sometimes to be re-run on sub-network.

 You will find the complete output files at the following path: